-We reproduced an old house within the historic Kurashiki Bikan Area (Kurashiki beautiful site area) and opened it in April of 2008.
-Kurashiki Bikan Area has a townscape with numerous remaining sites, in which the town’s traditional appearance is beautifully preserved.
-In particular, the neighborhood with Honmachi and Azuma-cho, where you can find local people coming and going, has a unique charm.
-Why not search for the ideal item at the “BAISTONE Bikan Area Shop,” located on the corner?
+An old Japanese house has been reconstructed within the historic Kurashiki Bikan Area (Kurashiki heritage area) and was open to the public in April of 2008.
+Kurashiki Bikan Area has a townscape with numerous remaining heritage sites, in which the town’s traditional appearance is beautifully preserved.
+In particular, the neighborhoods of Honmachi and Azuma-cho, where you can find local people coming and going, has a unique charm.
+Why not search for the ideal item at the “KURASHIKI HAMPU Bikan Area Shop,” located on the corner?

 11-33 Honmachi Kurashiki-Shi Okayama, 710-0053 Japan

 About 15 minutes from Hayashima Exit on Seto-chuo Expressway

 About 10 minutes from Kurashiki Exit on sanyo Expressway